 Subcontract of SERDP Project MR-2409 via Purchase Order B1345 under Nova Research, Inc. Prime Contract Number N00173-14-D-2001

 Massey, G. M., & Friedrichs, C. T. (2017) Resistivity, Magnetic Susceptibility and Sediment Characterization of the York River Estuary in Support of the Empirical Investigation of the Factors Influencing Marine Applications of EMI (Year 2 of SERDP Project MR-2409) Final Report..
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5QS3Z
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5QS3Z